increpare/bfxr2/DEVELOPMENT.md

 If you wish to weight a variety so it appears more often than others, just put a number at the start (multiple digits allowed, e.g. "22coin" will appear ten times more often than "2coin").

-(There are some hard-coded tempaltes, i.e. Randomize and Mutate - but any ones defined in ./templates  will overwrite existing ones)
+(There are some hard-coded tempaltes, i.e. Randomize and Mutate - but any ones defined in ./templates  will overwrite existing ones - e.g. pickup_coin.bcol will override any existing generate_pickup_coin method in Bfxr.js)